kanekop/another-hour-2nd/docs/project-structure.md

 ### `/` (Root)

 -   `README.md`: The first stop for anyone new to the project.
 Contains a general overview and setup instructions.
--   `package.json`: Defines project metadata, dependencies, and scripts.
+-   `package.json`: Defines project metadata, workspaces, and root-level scripts.
 -   `server.js`: The main entry point for the Node.js backend server.

 ### `/docs`